Heritage Open Day

 2014 Heritage Open Day saw the inauguration of a new annual event – The Mini Staff Reunion.
 Not a reunion for small staff but an opportunity for former and a few more.. ahem.. shall we say mature? current Moseley staff to meet again and for once not in the Covered Wagon!

-In 2014 and 2015 an encouraging number of staff responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
+In subsequent years an encouraging number of staff have responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
 For many it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.

 Heritage Open Day 2019

 Each year Moseley School opens Spring Hill College (the former Moseley Grammar School building) to association members and the general public as part of English Heritage Open Days.
 This year the building will be open for FREE guided tours on Saturday 15th September between 13:00 and 16:30.
 No booking is necessary just come along with your family and friends and enjoy a few hours wandering around this icon building - you never know who you might meet!.
 Refreshments, displays and memorabilia will be available.